sophiemiddleton/pyfitter/documentation/LikelihoodDefinition.md

 * **Shape Uncertainties** (e.g., the DIO tail, resolution, and efficiency shapes) are complex and may be handled using:
     * **Templates/Morphing:** Describing the shape as a linear combination or interpolation between templates, with a mixing coefficient/morphing parameter acting as a nuisance parameter.
     * **Parametric Nuisance:** For functional forms (e.g., Double-Sided Crystal Ball for resolution), the uncertainty on the function's parameters is characterized by a nuisance parameter with a Gaussian constraint.

+> Note: we are still finalizing our uncertainty analyses

+Most uncertainties will be input through subsidiary measurments.
+Each uncertainty requires careful study and is an analysis task in itself.
+In some cases we can do it ourselves, in other cases a dedicated other WG might provide us their final result.